tagordon/gefera/README.md

 ## Installation

-Gefera uses the Meson build system to compile the fortran backend.
-If you haven't used Meson before, you'll need to start by installing it via pip:
+Gefera uses the [Meson](https://mesonbuild.com/Quick-guide.html) build system to compile the fortran backend.
+If you haven't used Meson before, you'll need to start by installing [Ninja](https://github.com/ninja-build/ninja/) and then Meson itself via pip:

 ```
-pip install meson
+pip install ninja; pip install meson
 ```

 To install gefera begin by cloning the github repository.